 Sandboarding at Parangtritis is a lot of fun, especially with a group of friends.
 I’ve teamed up with a local travel agent in Yogyakarta to offer you a day of sand boarding and an evening at the best infinity pool in the city.
 I guarantee you will be amazed by the views from the infinity pool.
 Simply magical 🙂

-Want to go to an afternoon sandboarding and then relax in a beautiful swimming pool?
-Fill in the form below to make a booking.
+Want to go to an afternoon sandboarding and maybe relax in a beautiful swimming pool?
+Fill in the form below and we’ll help arrange your itinerary.

 I reply personally to every enquiry.
 Look forward to hearing from you and prepare yourself for a great holiday.

 Have you been sandboarding at Parangtritis (Gumuk Pasir Parang Kusumo)?
 What did you think of it?
 Share your thoughts in the comment below.

 Still need to book your hotel for Yogyakarta?
 Save yourself some time!
 Here’s a list of the best hotels near Malioboro for every budget.